INDEPENDENT

 Hotel-independent

-L'ANNUAIRE iHi DES HOTELS INDEPENDANTS - 2012
+L'ANNUAIRE iHi DES HOTELS INDEPENDANTS

 Small hotels, OTAs and strategies for survival.

-Anderson, a respected academic, concludes in his report that hotels that use the services of OTA's (online travel agencies) such as Expedia, Hotels.com and others, benefit heavily from this exposure in increased bookings and increased profitability.
+Anderson, a respected academic, concluded in his report that hotels that use the services of OTA's (online travel agencies) such as Expedia, Hotels.com and others, benefit heavily from this exposure in increased bookings and increased profitability.

-Maybe.... up to a point.
-But surprisingly for a report published by an eminent academic institution, Anderson's paper contains a number of serious methodological flaws.
-To suggest, on the basis of data obtained exclusively from online bookings at hotels of a large high-profile US chain, IHG (Intercontinental Hotels Group), that this policy is therefore good for all hotels, is stretching a point.
-Furthermore, Anderson largely fails to take account of a number of major considerations that ought to seriously affect any conclusions that can be drawn from this report.
+Surprisingly for a report published by an eminent academic institution, Anderson's paper contained a number of serious methodological flaws.
+To suggest, on the basis of data obtained exclusively from online bookings at hotels of a large high-profile US chain, IHG (Intercontinental Hotels Group), that this policy was therefore good for all hotels, was stretching a point.
+Furthermore, Anderson largely failed to take account of a number of major considerations that ought to seriously affect any conclusions that could be drawn from this report.
 These are, notably:

 a) Large upscale chain hotels have a history of working with travel agencies, and paying hefty commission on their sales - which is often not at all the case with smaller independent hotels.